 Having a child with food allergies can be hard.
-Not only do you have to learn a whole new set of cooking and cleaning tricks, but you have to screen every play date your child goes on too.
-It’s hard to completely trust someone who might not understand the severity of your child’s food allergies.
+Not only do you have to learn a whole new set of cooking and cleaning tricks, but you have to screen every play date your child goes on to.
+It’s hard to trust someone who might not understand the severity of your child’s food allergies completely.
 However, teaching your child’s friends about food allergies can be the answer you need.
 By having all the children educated on food allergies, you can trust your child is safe at any play date and watch them thrive with their friends.

-Similar to books, many children’s programs are written in order to teach a message.
-Some shows have full characters dealing with food allergies and others simply feature episodes on food allergies.
+Similar to books, many children’s programs are written to teach a message.
+Some shows have full characters dealing with food allergies, and others feature episodes on food allergies.
 Either way, these programs can be a great, entertaining way to educate children on food allergies.
 Additionally, the advantage of many of these shows is the simple way in which these problems are presented.
-Instead of dumping complicated information on the children, the programs are able to break it down into situations that children can understand.
+Instead of dumping complicated information on the children, the programs can break it down into situations that children can understand.

-Apps, board games and even playing pretend are all great ways to get children involved in understanding food allergies.
-Different than books and television, having children play a game on food allergies actually gets them actively involved in their own understanding.
-This forces children to think up creative solutions to issues that might come up and allows them to experience the possible dangers of an allergic reaction in a safe way.
+Apps, board games, and even playing pretend are great ways to get children involved in understanding food allergies.
+Unlike books and television, having children play a game on food allergies actually gets them actively involved in their own understanding.
+This forces children to think up creative solutions to issues that might come up and experience the possible dangers of an allergic reaction in a safe way.

-Children spend most of their time and do most of their learning in classrooms, given this, it is only natural that when trying to educate children on food allergies you bring it to the classroom.
-This learning opportunity can come in the form of worksheets, lectures of even arts and crafts.
-The important part is keeping the content light and easy so that children will be able to learn as much as possible.
+Children spend most of their time and do most of their learning in classrooms.
+Given this, it is only natural that you bring them to the classroom when trying to educate children on food allergies.
+This learning opportunity can come in the form of worksheets, lectures, or even arts and crafts.
+The important part is keeping the content light and easy so that children will learn as much as possible.

-Songs in the classroom, in the car, in bed or in the living room on a Sunday afternoon.
-Music plays a huge part in most of our lives and for children, oftentimes, music comes in the form of educational songs.
-Given this, there’s no reason that amongst that educational playlist, there shouldn’t be a song about food allergies.
-Featuring songs about food allergies can normalize allergies for children while also teaching them about the dangers surrounding them.
+In the car, in bed, or in the living room on a Sunday afternoon, songs in the classroom.
+Music plays a huge part in most of our lives, and for children, oftentimes, music comes in the form of educational songs.
+Given this, there’s no reason that there shouldn’t be a song about food allergies amongst that educational playlist.
+Featuring songs about food allergies can normalize allergies for children while also teaching them about their dangers.

-Perhaps the most obvious way to teach kids about food allergies is to simply speak with them.
-Oftentimes, parents will be worried about this, for fear of scaring them, however, children are stronger than we think and most likely looking to learn.
-Make sure to take it slow and to also introduce solutions – not just problems – and make sure to answer any questions they might have.
+Perhaps the most obvious way to teach kids about food allergies is to speak with them.
+Oftentimes, parents will be worried about this for fear of scaring them.
+However, children are stronger than we think and most likely looking to learn.
+Make sure to take it slow and introduce solutions – not just problems – and make sure to answer any questions.

 One of the biggest fears with food allergies is the helplessness your child may feel.
-Having your child and their friend’s role play situations can teach them ways in which they can be helpful in time of an emergency.
-Show them to run to an adult or to find a teacher, teach them how to explain to a waiter about their friend’s allergies and make sure to play out different situations so that they know that there is always a way they can help.
+Having your child and their friend role-play situations can teach them ways to be helpful in time of an emergency.
+Show them to run to an adult or find a teacher, teach them how to explain to a waiter about their friend’s allergies, and make sure to play out different situations so that they know that there is always a way they can help.

-For parents of children with food allergies, keeping your child safe is a full time job.
-Every recipe, ingredient and snack needs to be double and even triple checked.
+For parents of children with food allergies, keeping your child safe is a full-time job.
+Every recipe, ingredient, and snack needs to be double and even triple-checked.
 However, perhaps the most difficult is trusting your child to go and be safe when you are not around them.
-By teaching their friends and classmates about their food allergy you can begin a narrative in the classroom and make the children an active part of your child’s safety.
+By teaching their friends and classmates about their food allergies, you can begin a narrative in the classroom and make the children an active part of your child’s safety.